OLD-itdev162-fa2023/albin-berisha-p2/README.md

   * Using Entity Framework Core
   * Using Angular(v6)
   * Using Postman for API testing
-  * Implement drag and drog photo upload
+  * Implement drag and drop photo upload
   * Using Claudinary to upload images